 Video is always an easy and fun way to spread an idea!
 Showing a very happy and motivated staff, Sodexo has a very active YouTube channel.
 They communicate about what is going on for the people at Sodexo: the idea is to be creative!
-Some of the most viewed videos are “Making every day a better day” (35,422 views) and “Spirit of Mentoring Video” (13,408 views).
+Some of the most viewed videos are “Making every day a better day” and “Spirit of Mentoring Video“.

 Sodexo: the Community

-Sodexo also has a career Twitter account: it’s the perfect way to share information and drive traffic to the website.
+Sodexo also has a career Twitter account @SodexoCareers: it’s the perfect way to share information and drive traffic to the website.
 The account is part of the strategy as a whole, reflecting the brand’s image.
-Still very human with a picture of the Senior Marketing Manager – Talent Acquisition along with the logo (very much like the @LinkHumans Twitter feed actually).
+Still very human with a picture of the Senior Marketing Manager – Talent Acquisition along with the logo.

 They share content related to Sodexo and recruitment, but most importantly directly communicate with people, whether they are candidates or not.
 It’s a plsce where questions are exchanged and answers given, not just another boring feed of vacancies.

-Sodexo has a company page followed by 25,890 people.
+Sodexo has a company page followed by almost 170,000 people.
 The page has several features, such as a careers tab, or the list of employees on LinkedIn.
 Most of Sodexo’s hires will be non-professionals and this is why LinkedIn is not a focal point for their social recruiting.

-On the recruitment side, more than 45% of Sodexo candidates have used one or more of Sodexo’s social platforms in their job searches.
+To prove this point, the company reports that more than 45% of Sodexo candidates have used one or more of Sodexo’s social platforms in their job searches.
 Moreover, recruitment advertising costs have been reduced by $300,000 annually.

 Finally, the traffic to Sodexo Careers web page has raised by 182% since the launch of the social presence.

-- Employees are the face of your employer brand: highlighting the human side of your company is an authentic and honnest way to build a strong community.
+- Employees are the face of your employer brand: highlighting the human side of your company is an authentic and honest way to build a strong community.

-- Gathering people to build a “family” spirit creates a reliable community that will share happy contributions!
+- Gathering people to build a “family” spirit creates a trust and above all loyalty to Sodexo as an employer.

 - A great social media strategy starts long before technology, if you are doing things right within the business it will reflect well on social media and any other communications channel.

-The success of the social recruiting strategy in the US has prompted Sodexo to roll out the same in other markets, including France which is Sodexo’s homeland.
-Stay tuned on this blog as we will report what Sodexo have up their sleeve next!
+The success of the social recruiting strategy in the US has prompted Sodexo to roll out the same in other markets, including France which is Sodexo’s country of origin.